gondwanasoft/xml-preprocessor/README.md

 `preprocess.py` will normally refuse to write the output file if doing so would overwrite an extant file.
 To allow it to overwrite, add the `-y` command line parameter.

 > [!TIP]
-> If you use Microsoft Windows, [wff-build-script](https://github.com/gondwanasoft/wff-build-script) can run the preprocessor, validate, build and install your watch face with a single command.
+> [Clockwork](#install-clockwork) can call `preprocess.py` as part of its build process.
+Alternatively, if you use Microsoft Windows, [wff-build-script](https://github.com/gondwanasoft/wff-build-script) can also run the preprocessor, validate, build and install your watch face.

 ### <a id="build"></a>Build and Test Watchface